tsolakisgeo/DHAW2023/grading.md

 ## Weekly assignments (30 points)
 In the first meeting of Week 2 to Week 7 (5 points x 6 weekly assignments), you will be assigned short projects and exercises.
-The aim of these assignments is to help you monitor how well you can navigate and use the different software and digital methods introduced in the class.
+These assignments aim to help you monitor how well you can navigate and use the different software and digital methods introduced in the class.
 The assignment is due before the beginning of the first meeting each week.
 When doing digital humanities tasks, it is expected that software will fail and computers will crash.
-Working with technology can often be unpredictable, so it is important for all of us to plan well ahead in order to anticipate any technical issues.
+Working with technology can often be unpredictable, so it is important for all of us to plan well ahead to anticipate any technical issues.
 Make sure that you are able to install the necessary software and do not wait until the night before class to start your assignment.
 Notify your instructor in advance for any technical problem relevant to the assignment that you face.
 Feel free to email the instructor for any question related to the project.
 If you are failing to complete the task, your questions should show that you have already put significant effort to your assignment and you are not simply looking for the right answer.
 Depending on the nature of your assignment project, you will be asked to submit to me by email or upload it on GitHub.

 ## Final Project (30 points)